 Loyalty and Advocacy

 The sales funnel doesn’t end with purchases.
 In fact, a purchase only begins a marketing funnel’s most important aspect.
 Repeat customers enhance long-term ROI.
-To get long-term customers, you’ll need to use marketing metrics and analytics to determine who’s coming back for more.
+To get long-term customers, you’ll need to use marketing metrics and analytics to determine who’s returning for more.
 Foster loyalty by feeding exclusive deals, giving buyer-persona-relevant discounts and empowering your brand’s biggest fans.

 In doing so, you’ll turn regular buyers into advocates.
 A customer who benefits from your brand’s awesome benefits will advocate it to others.
 Encourage brand advocacy through referral programs, incentives and—you guessed it—buyer-relevant deals.
 Don’t be afraid to change up your deals, either.
 In fact, continuously establish new value by studying your buyer’s long-term preferences.
 A hack for loyalty can be creative digital strategies – for example, using influencer marketing campaigns.